 WordPress Media Library Explained for Newbies: How to Upload + Best Plugins

 Images, videos, and other media files can make a website more user-friendly, breaking up the rows of text with some much-needed color.
-However, not all WordPress newbies know how to add new media files to their WordPress blog, what the WordPress Media Library is, or how it is related to their website.
+However, not all new WordPress users know how to add new media files to their WordPress blog, what WordPress Media Library is, or how it is related to their website.

-If that is the case with you, don’t worry – this article will explain what the WordPress Media Library is, how the media library works, and how to upload and download files from it.
-We’ll also recommend seven plugins for organizing your media library.
+If that is the case with you, don’t worry – this article will explain all you need to know about WordPress Media Library, how it works, and how to upload and download files from it.
+We’ll also recommend six plugins for organizing your library.

 What Is WordPress Media Library?